Ben Claxton

-Benjamin Claxton (born July 30, 1980 in Dublin, Georgia) is a former American football center.
-He was drafted by the Denver Broncos in the fifth round of the 2003 NFL Draft.
-He played college football at Mississippi.
+Benjamin Claxton (born July 30, 1980) is an American former professional football player who was a center and guard in the National Football League (NFL) for the Atlanta Falcons and Arizona Cardinals.
+He was selected by the Denver Broncos in the fifth round of the 2003 NFL draft.
+He played college football for the Ole Miss Rebels.

-Claxton has also been a member of the Cleveland Browns, Miami Dolphins, Tampa Bay Buccaneers, Pittsburgh Steelers, Atlanta Falcons, Oakland Raiders, Seattle Seahawks, Detroit Lions, and Arizona Cardinals.
+Claxton was also a member of the Cleveland Browns, Miami Dolphins, Tampa Bay Buccaneers, Berlin Thunder, Pittsburgh Steelers, Oakland Raiders, Seattle Seahawks, and Detroit Lions.